spree/spree/guides/content/developer/tutorials/migration.markdown

 SQL or XML, and the question is more how to get the useful data out.

-Some systems may be able to export their data in various standard spreadsheet formats - it’s worth checking for this.
+Some systems may be able to export their data in various standard spreadsheet formats - it's worth checking for this.

 Tools like REXML or Nokogiri can be used to parse XML and either build a spreadsheet representation or execute product-building actions